kennedybacelar/zeply_test/README.md

 ## Acknowledgements

-The project was built by Kennedy Bacelar as an assessment test.
+This API was developed for an assessment test of Zeply.